Dzivenu/what-tags/readme.md

 # What Tags

-A simple web app to show what tags a user uses, and the tags their followers use.
+A simple web app to show what tags the followers of a particular user uses.

 Requested by [(at)hexdek16](https://steemit.com/steemit/@hexdek16) on Steemit in [this post](https://steemit.com/steemit/@hexdek16/request-for-a-new-app-program-for-steemit).